 Software Version Remarks

 AWS CLI 1.6.0 or later

-Python 2.6.5 or later Versions starting with 3. are not allowed.
+Python 2.6.5 or later Versions starting with 3.7 are not

+3.5.2 or later allowed.

 The following are the version information for the OSs on AWS on which the operation of the AWS elastic ip resource, AWS virtual ip resource, AWS Elastic IP monitor resource, AWS virtual IP monitor resource, AWS AZ monitor resource is verified.